perrupa/lorien/src/pages/align-yourself-with-purpose.md

 path: "/align-yourself-with-purpose"
 title: "Align Yourself with Purpose"
 date: "2018-05-21"
+header_img: 'images/over-shoulder-look.jpg'
 ---

 #### 6 week intensive

 Your purpose isn't what you think about on a daily basis.
 Your purpose is what you were put on this planet to do, and how you are meant to serve and help others.
 This program is designed to reconnect you with the deepest part of your essential self.
 You will learn who you are and what you need to feel whole and fulfillment, and let go of the beliefs